 Boston attracts a lot of notable musicians throughout the year, but there are even more great performances than usual during the summer months.

-Check this list of concerts in Boston during July to find even more great musical performances you can attend.
+Check this list of concerts in Boston during July to find even more great musical performances.

 Hotels.com: $99 or Less